SchlossLab/clustur/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
-* Patch for clustur crashes on windows.
+* Patch for a clustering bug.